commercialhaskell/stack/doc/nix_integration.md

 (since 0.1.10.0)

-When using the Nix integration, Haskell dependencies are handled as usual: They are downloaded from Stackage and built locally by Stack.
-Nix is used by Stack to provide the _non-Haskell_ dependencies needed by these Haskell packages.
+When using the Nix integration, Stack handles Haskell dependencies as usual while Nix handles _non-Haskell_ dependencies needed by these Haskell packages.
+That is, Stack downloads Haskell packages from [Stackage](https://www.stackage.org/lts) and builds them locally but uses Nix to download
+[Nix packages](https://search.nixos.org/packages) that provide the GHC compiler and external C libraries like zlib that you would normally install manually.
+You can install Nix with all the necessary commandline tools from the [Nix download page](http://nixos.org/nix/download.html).

-`stack` can automatically create a build environment (the equivalent of a "container" in Docker parlance) using `nix-shell`, provided Nix is already installed on your system.
-To do so, please visit the [Nix download page](http://nixos.org/nix/download.html).
+`stack` can automatically create a build environment similar to building inside an isolated [Docker](https://www.docker.com/) container using `nix-shell`.

-There are two ways to create a build environment:
+There are two ways to create such a build environment:

 - providing a list of packages (by "attribute name") from [Nixpkgs](http://nixos.org/nixos/packages.html), or